 - Where one parent ( in a couple household) meets the earnings criteria but the other parent is in receipt of benefits due to having carer responsibilities preventing employment or has incapacity or limited capacity to work.

 - Where one parent is in the 'start up period' (newly self-employed) they do not need to demonstrate they meet the income criteria for 12 months.

 How do I apply?

-Parents (fosters carers see below) apply for a code on the HMRC website Childcare Choices who check and confirm eligibility.
-Parents who do not have not have internet access should contact the HMRC Customer Interaction Centre on 0300 123 4097.
+Parents must apply for a code on the HMRC website Childcare Choices who check and confirm eligibility.
+Parents who do not have have internet access should contact the HMRC Customer Interaction Centre on 0300 123 4097.

-*Foster carers do not need to apply online and must contact the related social worker/ key worker who will make and support an application to the local authority for the extended 15 hours on foster carers behalf.
+*Foster carers do not need to apply online and must contact the related social worker/ key worker who will make and support an application to the local authority for the extended 15 hours.

 *Foster carers apply who successfully through their social worker (not Childcare Choices) will be sent an 11 digit code direct from Staffordshire County Council.